 Your attorney would begin by thoroughly investigating your accident and collecting documentation to prove the negligence of liable parties and the extent of your injuries.
 He would then send a demand package requesting a settlement of what you are owed to any negligent parties’ insurance companies and possibly your own insurance company.
 If negotiations with the insurance adjusters are not successful, he would file a lawsuit on your behalf.

-If you were injured in a car accident, our experienced car accident attorneys are here to help you identify all liable parties and insurance coverages—including your own—that are available to compensate you for your injuries.
+If you were injured in a car accident in Bedford, Arlington, or Euless, our experienced car accident attorneys are here to help you identify all liable parties and insurance coverages—including your own—that are available to compensate you for your injuries.
 Take advantage of our offer of a Complimentary Strategy Session to learn more about your legal options for recovery.
 Call our Bedford office today to schedule your appointment.